+Sets "music normal" so that each note will play 7/8 of the time determined by the length (L).

+Sets "music legato" so that each note will play the full period set by length (L).

+MS

+Sets "music staccato" so that each note will play 3/4 of the time determined by the length (L).

+Tempo

+P <n>

-5 MN Sets "music normal" so that each note will play 7/8 of the time determined by the length (L).
-5 ML Sets ''music legato'' so that each note will play the full period set by length L).
-5 MS Sets "music staccato" so that each note will play 3/4 of the time determined by the length (L). ٦ Гетро Ş P < n > Specifies a pause, ranging from 1 through 64.
-This option corresponds to the length of each note, set with L $<$ n $>$. ç T < n > Sets the "tempo," or the number of L 4's in one minute. n may range from 32 through 255.
+Specifies a pause, ranging from 1 through 64.
+This option corresponds to the length of each note, set with L <n>.

+T <n>

+Sets the "tempo," or the number of L 4's in one minute. n may range from 32 through 255.
 The default is 120.

+Operation

+MF

-(Operation į MF Sets music (PLAY statement) and SOUND to run in the foreground.
-That s, each subsequent note or sound will not start until the previous note or sound has finished.
-This is the default setting. ! !
-MB Music (PLAY statement) and SOUND are set to run in the background.
+Sets music (PLAY statement) and SOUND to run in the foreground.
+That is, each subsequent note or sound will not start until the previous note or sound has finished.
+This is the default setting.

+MB

+Music (PLAY statement) and SOUND are set to run in the background.
 That is, each note or sound is placed in a buffer allowing the GW-BASIC program to continue executing while the note or sound plays in the background.
-The number of notes that can be played in the background at one time varies according to the particular machine. , Substring X < string > Executes a substring.
+The number of notes that can be played in the background at one time varies according to the particular machine.

+Substring

+X <string>

+Executes a substring.
 Because of the slow clock interrupt rate, some notes will not play at higher tempos (L 64 at T 255, for example).

 Note (as shown in the "Examples" below) that a substring may be executed by appending the character form of the substring address to "X".